 A Note on These Prices

-Prices are UK-wide averages as of early 2026.
-London and South East typically runs 15–25% above the Midlands baseline.
-Scotland, Wales, and rural areas vary by delivery logistics.
-I'll flag the big regional swings where they matter.
+These are UK-wide averages as of early 2026.
+London and South East runs 15–25% above the Midlands.
+Scotland, Wales, and anything rural varies with how far the lorry has to travel.
+I'll call out the big regional differences where they matter.

 Bricks and Blocks